Sturdy Dining Chairs Made in Our Brooklyn Workshop

 - Dining chairs Presence of stretchers below the legs that create bracing from the front leg to the back.
 These stretchers should also employ mortise and tenon joints.

-- Compressing the tenon during assembly to creating a very effectively engineered glue joint.
+- Compressing the tenon during assembly contributes to a very strong bond.